-As our society ages, every year older people makeup a greater percentage of our populations.
-Furthermore, every year, more of our elderly population feels alone and isolated.
+As our society ages, every year older people makeup a greater percentage of our population.
+Furthermore, every year, more of our elderly population as reported feelings of loneliness and isolation.
 Sadly, our society is placing less and less emphasis on caring for this segment of society.
 It is important that we go out of our way to fill this widening gap.

 While planning, preparation and activities fill our calendars this time of year, here are some suggestions for remembering our older relatives and neighbors.

 In a world that almost plans for everything, including play dates and scheduling for toddlers, it is easy to forget it wasn’t too long ago when people were thrilled to have their friends and family unexpectedly pop-in and say hello!
 Well, the previous generation is well accustomed to this and just may be overly joyed that you did.
 Stopping by may be grabbing a cup of coffee with your loved one and having a short conversation, or going on a walk through their neighborhood.
 If you live further away, and can’t just pop-in, remember to call over the holidays to catch-up and say hello.
 Don’t forget to mention you would be happy to also receive a call from them.
 Sometimes, just reminding others we are available is all it takes to start a great conversation or rekindle a relationship.

 Help with the Decorations

 Many of us spend ample time decorating inside and outside of our homes over Thanksgiving and Christmas.
 This decorating not only takes time to do, but it takes time to planning and shopping for what we think is just the right touch for the season.
 For elderly with mobility concerns and living alone, often, decorating for this festive season falls to the wayside.
 This year, take the opportunity to spend with an elderly person in your life helping decorate their home.
 In a brash move of selfishness, you may even get to utilize some of the decorations you haven’t put up in a number of years, that’s packed away in one of those 50 boxes of Christmas decorations in your basement.